Williamsburg, Massachusetts: History

 The area was first settled in 1735 and was officially incorporated in 1771.
 In addition to the main village of Williamsburg near the center of town, the town includes the villages of Haydenville and Searsville.
 Haydenville is now recognized by the Haydenville Historic District.
 The Mill River flows southeast from Williamsburg village, where the East and West branches join, through Haydenville and into Northampton, on its way to the Connecticut River.

 Searsville (+42° 24' 00.00", −72° 43' 58.00) is referenced three times in the 1904 book Hampshire County History on the highway between Williamsburg and Goshen approximately one mile above the center of the village, is the settlement of Searsville.
 In 1795, Rufus Hyde moved his blacksmith shop down from Meetinghouse Hill to the banks of the stream in what was soon to become the industrial community of Searsville.
-Shortly after the turn of the 18th century, three or four small shops were established in Wmsbg and Searsville to specialize in the final processing of these [woolen] goods. the fulling, dying and dressing operations.
+Shortly after the turn of the 18th century, three or four small shops were established in Williamsburg and Searsville to specialize in the final processing of these [woolen] goods. the fulling, dying [sic] and dressing operations.
 It was not until 1813 that spinning and weaving moved from household to factory.
 In 1819 Nathaniel Sears (1796–1886) son of Rufus Sears and Priscilla Sears built a small shop for the dressing of woolen cloth in this community which became known as Searsville.

 Massachusetts Route 9 is the main highway through the town, leading southeast 7 mi to the center of Northampton and west 33 mi to Pittsfield.
 Massachusetts Route 143 leads west from Williamsburg village to Chesterfield and Worthington.